AppsFlyerSDK/appsflyer-segment-android-plugin/Readme.md

   <li> In the <code>Activity</code> class, determine whether the GDPR applies or not to the user.<br>
   - If GDPR applies to the user, perform the following:
       <ol>
-        <li> Given that GDPR is applicable to the user, determine whether the consent data is already stored for this session.
+        <li> Given that GDPR applies to the user, determine whether the consent data is already stored for this session.
             <ol>
               <li> If there is no consent data stored, show the consent dialog to capture the user consent decision.
-              <li> If there is consent data stored continue to the next step.
+              <li> If there is consent data stored, continue to the next step.
             </ol>
         <li> To transfer the consent data to the SDK, create an object called AppsFlyerConsent with the following optional parameters:<br>
           - <code>isUserSubjectToGDPR</code> - Indicates whether GDPR applies to the user.<br>